ritaturk/xenko-docs/manual/graphics/effects-and-shaders/shading-language/template.md

 - semantics: used to replace semantics on variables.
 - link types: used to replace link annotations

-A instanciated class will behave the same way as any other class.
+An instantiated class will behave the same way as any other class.
 The value, texture and sampler template parameters are accessible like any other variable.
 However it is impossible to modify their value.
 Attempting to do so will result in a compilation error.
 If a template variable is incorrectly used (e.g. using a sampler as a semantic), it should result in a compilation error.
 However, the behavior is officially unknown.

 **Code:** Templating